AndreClaveria/JeuDeDame/README.md

 ## How to start the game and Things used

-* Depend on what you are but in *Eclipse* is with the green Arrow, or the Run
+* In *Eclipse* File -> Import -> Git -> Projects from Git (with smart import) -> Clone URL -> put the URL and authentification -> Next

+* For start the Checkers right click on the new file *JeuDeDame* created in the Package Explorer and click on *Run As*

-* For this Project we used, github for the git, Eclipse for the text editor, And Discord for the communication between the members
+* For this Project we used, Github for the git, Eclipse as IDE, And Discord for the communication between the members

 * /!\ Warning, If you need to double *Enter* after an Input it's because of Eclipse bug /!\